IntelLabsEurope/infrastructure-repository/README.md

 In the following the procedure to install and configure the tool on Ubuntu Machines.
 The same procedure has been tested on Fedora replacing apt-get with yum.

 ### Prerequisites
-* Openstack Version depends on the branch used (Branch: Openstack/Kilo, Branch: Openstack/Liberty)
+* OpenStack Version depends on the branch used (Branch: OpenStack/Kilo, Branch: OpenStack/Liberty)
-* Opendaylight Lithium Release
+* OpenDaylight Lithium Release
 * Neo4j Database

 ### EPA Controller
 Collect the information and store them in Neo4j DB.
-Information are collected listening the Openstack notifications, querying the Openstack DBs and listening the agents notifications queue.
+Information are collected listening the OpenStack notifications, querying the Openstack DBs and listening the agents notifications queue.

 ##### Installation
 Install Python Mysql Connector